7 Considerations for A Successful Solar Car Port Project

 All of this advice comes under the simple heading of “Be prepared” and will give you the best chance of a successful project delivered with no nasty surprises.

-If you’re planning on adding your car park to the top floor of a multi-storey car park then you’ll need a full understanding of how the anchoring system will affect the structure.
+If you’re planning on adding your car port to the top floor of a multi-storey car park then you’ll need a full understanding of how the anchoring system will affect the structure.
 Is it safe to drill into the concrete, or do you need to explore chemical bonding?

 Dr Alex Marshall, Principal Engineer - Vital Energi